-More than half of school waste can be diverted from the landfill by recycling, reuse and waste reduction methods.
+More than half of school waste can be diverted from the landfill by recycling, reuse, composting, and waste reduction methods.
 The City provides free recycling, but it is important to recycle right to prevent contamination that may result in the recycling being landfilled and charges on the school's utility bill.
-Please educate students, teachers, and custodians about how to recycle right.
-See What's Recyclable and this Poster.
+Educate students, teachers, and custodians about how to recycle right using the City's What Goes Where resources.